 NB: Mortgages may also be registered against a vessel following its provisional registration.

-Vessels are provisionally registered for a period of six months to allow owners to complete all flag change formalities and fulfil BMA requirements for permanent registration (see requirements listed below).
+Vessels are provisionally registered for a period of six months to allow owners to complete all flag change formalities and fulfil BMA requirements for permanent registration (Form R101b and Form 101C)

 Once all requirements are met, a permanent Certificate of Registry will be issued.

 The BMA also has a user friendly procedure for the registration and discharge of mortgages.
-A Bahamian statutory mortgage form (R208) should be completed in accordance with the footnotes provided on the form and duly executed and notarised.
+A Bahamian statutory mortgage form (R208) should be completed in accordance with the footnotes provided on the form and duly executed and notarised (or similarly attested).
 To record the mortgage transaction, the original instrument must be forwarded to the Registrar together with the applicable fees.
 Mortgages are recorded in the order of the date and time in which they are presented to the Registrar.

-The friendly and efficient support staff and Registrars of the Registration Department at the BMA are always available to assist with any questions the ship owners and/or their agents may have.
+The friendly and efficient Registration Team and its Registrars are always available to assist with any questions the ship owners and/or their agents may have.
 Their needs will be addressed promptly!